icon_notification notification-animation 2

 Can an NRI appoint any resident Indian as a mandate holder?
 Do they need to be a joint holder in the account?

-Yes, NRI can appoint any resident Indian as a mandate holder, and they need not be a joint holder.
+Yes, you can appoint any resident Indian as a mandate holder may or may not be a joint holder.

 Can NRIs make investments in Indian mutual funds, equity and debt markets, FD and Public Provident Fund (PPF) and buy property from an NRO account?